-A Data Subject is an individual who is the subject of the data.
+A Data Subject is an individual who is the subject of the data i.e. the data identifies them.

 A Data Controller is an organisation, e.g. the Trust, or person that determines the purposes for which and the manner in which any personal data are to be processed.